aws-solutions/qnabot-on-aws/BotRoutingREADME.md

 ```
 Next build and deploy the code into Lambda using your favorite techniques and grant
 permission within the QnABot Fulfillment Lambda Role using IAM to invoke this Lambda.
-Hinte: If you name the lambda starting with 'qna', QnABot is already configured with permissions
+Hint: If you name the lambda starting with 'qna', QnABot is already configured with permissions
 to invoke this Lambda.